-Long haul truck drivers average between 2,000 and 3,000 miles per week.
-They do their driving away from their homes and spend most of their time in or near their rigs.
+Long-haul truck drivers average between 2,000 and 3,000 miles per week.
+They drive away from their homes and spend most of their time in or near their rigs.
 Many eat unhealthy food at fast food restaurants and at truck diners.
 In addition, their daily routine leaves little time for exercise or recreational activities.
 The end result of this lifestyle is often obesity and poor health.
 While this is certainly bad for the affected drivers, it also endangers the public who share the road with them.
 The “trucker lifestyle” can cause sleep apnea and diabetes, both of which affect the driver’s ability to drive safely and can cause a truck accident.

 There are two types of sleep apnea: central and obstructive sleep apnea.
 Central occurs when the muscles involved in breathing don’t get the proper nerve signals during sleep.
 Obstructive occurs when excess tissue in the throat interferes with breathing during sleep.

 When properly managed, truck drivers with this condition can do their jobs safely.
-The real danger to the public are truck drivers with undiagnosed sleep apnea.
+The real danger to the public is truck drivers with undiagnosed sleep apnea.

 Diabetic truck drivers are allowed to drive provided the condition is controlled through diet or medication.
 However, the rigors of driving make it very difficult for truckers to manage their diabetes.
 The temptations of restaurant food may cause some truck drivers to cheat on their dietary plans, or they may forget to pack their medication or get a refill before leaving on a trip.